deozza/PhilarmonyCore/README.md

 ## Road map

-* EThere is nothing in the road map !
+* There is nothing in the road map !